MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/collection-commanding.md

 The [ContextFlyout property](/uwp/api/Windows.UI.Xaml.UIElement.ContextFlyout), defined by the UIElement class, makes it easy to create a context menu that works with all input types.
 You provide a flyout representing your context menu using MenuFlyout or CommandBarFlyout, and when the user performs a "context action" as defined above, the MenuFlyout or CommandBarFlyout corresponding to the item will be displayed.

-See [menus and context menus](menus-and-context-menus.md) for help identifying menu vs. context menu scenarios and guidance on when to use [menu flyout](menus.md) vs. [command bar flyout](command-bar-flyout.md).
+See [menus and context menus](menus-and-context-menus.md) for help identifying menu versus context menu scenarios and guidance on when to use [menu flyout](menus.md) versus [command bar flyout](command-bar-flyout.md).

 For this example, we will use MenuFlyout and will start by adding a ContextFlyout to the PodcastUserControl.
 The MenuFlyout specified as the ContextFlyout contains a single item to favorite a podcast.
 Notice that this MenuFlyoutItem uses the favoriteCommand defined above, with the CommandParameter bound to the PodcastObject.

 **PodcastUserControl.xaml**

 ```xaml
 <UserControl>
     <UserControl.ContextFlyout>